-This post is more directed towards Dr. Cyril Wecht and an end-of-the-year recap to those who've read or are new to my blog posts.
+This post is more directed towards Dr. Cyril Wecht and an end-of-the-year recap to those who've read posts.
 What I emphasize here is what I believe to be the most crucial elements surrounding the death of Chris Cornell.
 Timing of particular information that go over several people's heads.
-There's an oddity with Forensic Pathologist Dr. Cyril H. Wecht's, M.D., J.D brief statements on the death of Chris Cornell, statements and contradictions that seriously needed to be addressed.
+There's an oddity with Forensic Pathologist Dr. Cyril H. Wecht's, M.D., J.D brief contradictory statements on the death of Chris Cornell.

 At the end of this post, I provide a request for Dr. Wecht to review and provide his professional opinion on my post "Dismissal of the official ruling. . ."
-Anyone within the study or profession of forensic pathology and criminology, I'd appreciate your input as well.
+Students or professionals of forensic pathology and criminology I welcome your input as well.

 Dr. Wecht was strongly vocal against the suicide ruling of Jeffrey Epstein and interestingly before that, against Kurt Cobain's ruling of suicide. . .
 "I just think that it's a staged suicide is what I think that's the bottom line." -Wecht featured in "Soaked In Bleach".
 (Scroll down from the link above to view the video clip.)